pombase/website/src/docs/news.PomBase/2021-12-19-improve-go-filter.md

 <!-- pombase_flags: frontpage -->
 <!-- newsfeed_thumbnail: pombase-logo-32x32px.png -->

-We have migrated the Gene Ontology annotation filter for "during" a specific cell cycle phase from the "Summary" view to the "Details" view to make it more visible.
-We have also added additional phases to cover all annotation, and added some useful grouping terms.
-This filter is "ontology aware" (so a search on interphase will also display G1/S/G2 phase annotation).
-This filter is very useful on pages like cdc2 that display increasing volume of phase-specific curation.
+The Gene Ontology annotation filter for “during” specific cell cycle phases is now included on the “Summary” view in addition to the “Details” view.
+Available phases have been extended to cover all phases used, and to provide
+useful grouping terms.
+This filter is “ontology aware” (i.e. a search on interphase will also display G1/S/G2 phase annotation).
+The phase filter is most useful on pages that display increasing volume of phase-specific curation (such as cdc2).
 The revised phase filter options are also available in the gene expression section.

-The filters can be found at the top right of GO annotation sections:
+The  phase filters are located at the top right of GO and gene expression annotation sections:

 ![During filter](assets/newsfeed/during-filter.png){style="padding-left:5em"}\